 What’s a little bit different about us, however, is that most of us have far fewer relatives than most of our gentile friends and acquaintances.
 And this oddity has provoked some of us, myself included, to wonder why.
 It’s not that I miss the relatives I don’t have, or just wish I had more.
 Given the relatives I do have the ones I don’t would probably be very much like them, which I realize doesn’t say much, except that, well … Nor do I feel sad on their behalf for their not being, since not being they can hardly feel anything at all, let alone sad about it.

-And yet still there’s something that niggles.
+Still, there’s something that niggles.
 Other than had they otherwise been destined to be childless from either infertility or choice, for every person who isn’t there’s a whole string of people who won’t be as well.
 What of it?
 But there’s something different about the whole string of people who won’t be notwithstanding there was someone who was.
 I suppose this is why we feel sorry for people who want but can’t have children, or disapprove, if only mildly, of people who choose not to.
 And so – no, I won’t say what’s special, so I’ll just say – what’s different about the string of people who aren’t but would have been my relatives if they were, is that they aren’t notwithstanding there were people who were, and so would have been their ancestors and mine, were it not for …

 Well now, that’s the wondrous part.
 They were, but then of a sudden they weren’t.
 Of a sudden, not in the trivial sense that everyone who’s ever been or ever will be has gone or will go from being to not being, pretty much of a sudden.
 Rather of a sudden in the sense that the lion’s share of the ancestors of the relatives most of us Jews don’t have, all ceased to be within an unnaturally short period of time, namely from September of 1939 to April of 1945.